d3netxer/State-GeoNode/README.md

 State-Geonode
 ========================

-This repo contains the static and template files for the 2C GeoNode as well as the configuration files needed to install GeoNode using the [ansible-geonode scripts](https://github.com/GeoNode/ansible-geonode).
+This repo contains the static and template files for the State GeoNode as well as the configuration files needed to install GeoNode using the [ansible-geonode scripts](https://github.com/GeoNode/ansible-geonode).

 ## Steps for Installing GeoNode on Amazon AWS